Attendance Awareness Campaign Partners

 The Coalition for Community Schools, operated by the Institute for Educational Leadership, is an alliance of national, state and local organizations in education K-16, youth development, community planning and development, family support, health and human services, government and philanthropy as well as community school networks.
 Community Schools are both a place and a set of partnerships between the school and other community resources.

-has been helping students achieve in school, graduate and go on to bright futures for more than 30 years.
+Communities in Schools has been helping students achieve in school, graduate and go on to bright futures for more than 30 years.
 Its mission is to surround students with a community of support, empowering them to stay in school and achieve in life.

 The Council for a Strong America is the parent organization of four sibling organizations, all working toward the common goal of increased investments in children and families.
 Our members are “unexpected messengers” – law enforcement leaders, retired admirals and generals, business leaders, and pastors – who are effective at reaching key policy-makers to win major victories for kids.